cyberark/dev-flow/README.md

 installed and configured `dev-flow` to automate some of the repetitive tasks that they must perform on a daily basis when contributing to CoolProject.

-Alice just finished wrapping up her most recent task and decides its time to find her next one.
+Alice just finished wrapping up her most recent task and decides it's time to find her next one.
 She takes a look at the current issues in the CoolProject
 repository: